 Chief among the FIA’s campaign work is its commitment to reducing road deaths globally and in 2011, the Federation launched FIA Action for Road Safety to combat road deaths and fatalities around the world.

 Launched in support of the UN Decade of Action for Road Safety 2011-2020, FIA Action for Road Safety aims to help save the lives of five million people on the world’s roads by the end of the decade.

 Since its launch the campaign has been embraced by governments, stakeholder organisations and member clubs across the globe.
 It has also been endorsed by some of the world’s biggest sporting names.

-In the field of sustainable motoring, the FIA continues to press for a green future for the motoring world.
-Initially working through its Make Cars Green initiative, the FIA continues to seek out and promote environmentally sound and sustainable solutions for all our transport needs.
+In the field of sustainable motoring, the FIA continues to press for a green future for the motoring world, initially working through its FIA Action for Environment chart, first introduced at the FIA Sport Conference in Goodwood in June 2013.
+Furthermore, the FIA continues to seek out and promote environmentally sustainable solutions for all our sporting clubs, event organisers, teams and within the global transport needs.

-The FIA is also keenly aware of the perils of drug use in sport and in 2010 became a signatory to the World Anti-Doping Code.
+The FIA is keenly aware of the perils of drug use in sport and has been a signatory to the World Anti-Doping Code since 2010.